-It might help to think of other ways to enjoy sex and be close with a partner.
+It might help to think of other ways to enjoy sex and be close to your partner.

 Talk to your cancer specialist if you have proctitis.
-Treatments such as steroid suppositories may be able to reduce the inflammation.
+Treatments such as steroid suppositories may help to reduce the inflammation.

 Talking to healthcare professionals